rmetcalf9/saas_user_management_system/README.md

 APIAPP_DEFAULTHOMEADMINPASSWORD  -
 APIAPP_GATEWAYINTERFACETYPE
 APIAPP_GATEWAYINTERFACECONFIG
-APIAPP_JWT_TOKEN_TIMEOUT - Number of seconds the jwt tokens are valid for
+APIAPP_JWT_TOKEN_TIMEOUT - Number of seconds the jwt tokens are valid for Defaulted to 5 minutes APIAPP_REFRESH_TOKEN_TIMEOUT - Number of seconds the jwt tokens are valid for, must be greater than APIAPP_JWT_TOKEN_TIMEOUT.
+Defaulted to 10 minutes
+APIAPP_REFRESH_SESSION_TIMEOUT- Number of seconds the refresh tokens are valid for.
+Once this timout has finished users are forced to resupply credentials. must be greater than APIAPP_REFRESH_TOKEN_TIMEOUT.
+Defaulted to 2 hours.